 There were also some heated discussions between some of the BHA representatives and some of the local groups, regarding the much tighter restrictions being placed on local groups by the BHA.
 For example, if you try to search for your local humanist group, some groups are now excluded from the map.

 Overall, it was reasonably useful.
 It’s somewhat different to how I imagined, and how we run things like Sunrise Conference, but was useful for catching up with the latest developments on a national level.

 This entry was posted on Thursday, November 29th, 2012 at 11:27 am and is filed under Events, Humanism.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.